JashOza/see-n-sau-Storymaker/README.md

 # see-n-say-Storymaker
-This is a small JS assignment which tells random story using sppech API.
+This is a small JS assignment which tells random story using speech API.